ntop/ntopng/doc/nedge/src/routing.rst

 disabled).
 This means that a host connected on the WAN side of the network will not be able to reach the local clients connected to the LAN.
-In order to allow such communication, it is necessary to setup a Port Forwarding rule telling nEdge that all the incoming communications on a given TCP/UDP port should be mapped to an internal LAN ip and port.
+In order to allow such communication, it is necessary to setup a Port Forwarding rule telling nEdge that all the incoming communications on a given TCP/UDP port should be mapped to an internal LAN IP and port.
 This can be configured from the "Port Forwarding" page under the cog menu icon.

 .. figure:: img/port_forwarding_rules.png